 Joseph received his B.A. from The College of New Jersey, his M.A.D.I.R. from Seton Hall University, and his law degree from Seton Hall University School of Law.
 While in law school, Joseph clerked for the Hon.
 Richard W. English, J.S.C., Monmouth County Superior Court, Family Division and Criminal Division.

-Joseph is a Guest Lecturer on “Legal & Professional Issues for the New Jersey Engineer” at Rutgers University’s School of Engineering from 2015 through 2019.
+Joseph served a Guest Lecturer on “Legal & Professional Issues for the New Jersey Engineer” at Rutgers University’s School of Engineering from 2015 through 2019.
 In 2021, he was selected for inclusion in New Jersey Super Lawyers "Rising Stars" list.

 Throughout his career, Joseph has been successful in attaining the desired results for his clients in a number of different matters.
 Some examples include: